washt/washt.github.io/_posts/2015-11-17-Google-Tensorflow-Notes.markdown

 {% endhighlight %}

 #### Densely Connected Layer

+We now reduce image to 7x7, and add a fully-connected layer w/ 1024 neurons to process the entire image.
+We then reshape the tensor from the pooling layer into a batch of vectors, then multiply by a weight matrix, add a bias and apply a Rectified Linear Units(ReLU)
 ---------
 {% highlight Python %}

-# Reduce image to 7x7, add a fully-connected layer w/
-# 1024 neurons to process the entire image.
-# We then reshape the tensor from the pooling layer
-# intoa batch of vectors, then multiply by a weight matrix,
-# add a bias and apply a Rectified Linear Units(ReLU)
 W_fc1 = weight_variable([7 * 7 * 64,1024])
 b_fc1 = bias_variable([1024])